graysonwhite/gitr/README.md

 ```

 However, you may want to only commit one of these files, or use multiple
-commits. `gitr` can accommodate this scenario as well:
+commits. `grit` can accommodate this scenario as well:

 ``` r
 # First, commit two files